 How Long Does Homemade Cranberry Sauce Last?

-Homemade cranberry orange sauce will last 5-7 days in the refrigerator.
-Make sure to store it in an air-tight container.
+Homemade cranberry orange sauce will last up to one week in the fridge when stored in an airtight container.

 Yes, homemade cranberry sauce can be frozen.
+Let it cool before freezing it.
 It will last up to 3 months in a freezer-safe container.

 Is Cranberry Sauce Gluten-Free?